shaunakv1/easypack/README.md

 [Easypack](http://shaunakv1.github.io/easypack/) will take your html file, and pickup all the static css and js files you have marked and will join them into single js and css files and will publish a new html file for you.
 It can also optionally do a simple minify (currently no bells and whistles) on js and css files.

 ###Installation
+[Download Node.js](http://nodejs.org/download/) if you haven't already.
+Then inside the webroot directory run:
 ```
 $ npm install easypack
 ```